“Honor to the Soldier, and Sailor everywhere,

 Things haven’t changed much over the past nearly 240 years.

 Men and women of Lancaster County have always responded to America’s call whenever liberty was threatened domestically or around the globe.

-The Veterans Honor Park of Lancaster County is a 2.4-acre tribute to every generation of warriors in every branch of the United States military – Army, Navy, Air Force, Marines, Coast Guard and Merchant Marines.
+The Veterans Honor Park of Lancaster County is a tribute to every generation of warriors in every branch of the United States military – Army, Navy, Air Force, Marines, Coast Guard and Merchant Marines.

 Most importantly, it reminds everyone – especially young people – of the sacrifices others have made for their freedom.

 - Staff Sgt., U.S. Army – 23rd Infantry Division, Vietnam

 - U.S. Secretary of Homeland Security 2003-2005

 - Keynote Speaker, Dedication Ceremony, Veterans Honor Park of Lancaster County

 Please support the Veterans Honor Park of Lancaster County with your generous tax-deductible* contribution.